 - You should keep the coaches informed of anything that may affect training such as prior knowledge of an absence from practice, any injury, conflicts within the team or with other athletes, academic problems or any other issue that may keep you from performing to your potential.

 - Please let the head coach know ASAP if you will not be available for a meet because of a conflict.
-More than a week notice is appreciated.
+More than a week notice is a must!

-Practices are Monday through Friday at 3:30 till 5:45.
-Currently Saturday practices are optional.
+Practices are Monday through Friday at 3:15 until approximately 6:00.
+Currently Saturday practices are determined by the event coach.
 Track and field requires daily training to be undertaken safely and successfully.
-Practices are intended to help you achieve your best.
-You need be at practice.
+Practices are intended to help you achieve your best performances.
+You must be at practice.

 - If you can not be at practice please communicate this to the head coach.
 Acceptable absences are illness (absent from school), a family emergency, and school sanctioned events or trips.
 Work, detention, homework, forgetting clothes or shoes, and lack of a ride to practice are all unexcused absences.